 - Ensuring thermal performance of the thermal interface material (TIM) applied between the IHS and the heatsink.
 TIMs based on phase change materials are very sensitive to applied pressure: the higher the pressure, the better the initial performance.
-TIMs such as thermal greases are not as sensitive to applied pressure.
+TIMs, such as thermal greases, are not as sensitive to applied pressure.
 Designs should consider a possible decrease in applied pressure over time due to potential structural relaxation in retention components. - Ensuring system electrical, thermal, and structural integrity under shock and vibration events.
 The mechanical requirements of the heatsink attach mechanism depend on the mass of the heatsink and the level of shock and vibration that the system must support.
 The overall structural design of the motherboard and the system have to be considered when designing the heatsink attach mechanism.
 Their design should provide a means for protecting LGA775 socket solder joints.
-One of the strategies for mechanical protection of the socket is to use a preload and high stiffness clip.
-This strategy is implemented by the reference design and described in Section 6.6.
+The Intel ALCT reference design attach mechanism described in Section.5.6